 - With a bunch of hose clamps on connections, plumbing is complete.

 Wiring surprised me by taking an entire afternoon to complete.
-Under the van, in the van, contorted in a cabinet… yay.
+Lots of fun squished under the van, in the van, contorted in a cabinet… yay.
 The good news: it all worked as planned!

 My two primary goals: